 For your channel to be pushed out more to viewers, it’s key to post consistently and add end screens to your videos so viewers can be referred to other videos you’ve uploaded.
 Another solution to optimizing your brand and growing your audience is through collaborating with other YouTubers or influencers to get more attention.

 Advantages of YouTube marketing

 YouTube videos are also great for SEO (search engine optimization) as it creates backlinks to your website.
 These backlinks can be created when adding your website link onto your profile page and/or within the descriptions of each video you post on your channel.
-By having your website link see throughout different areas of your channel, this will get the word out about your website, which will, therefore, increase the traffic to it.
+Having your website link seen throughout different areas of your channel will get the word out about your website, which will, therefore, increase the traffic to it.